Eye Exam in West Chester, Paoli & Kennett Square, PA

-Regular eye examinations are important in maintaining eye health.
+Regular eye examinations at Vistarr Laser & Vision in West Chester, Paoli, and Kennett Square, PA, are important in maintaining eye health.
 During a comprehensive eye examination, eye diseases or other abnormalities that are not yet causing symptoms can be detected.
 Early intervention is crucial in preventing vision loss from a disease such as glaucoma, which may not cause symptoms until significant and irreversible damage has taken place.
-Early detection of eye problems gives a patient a choice of treatment options, and reduces the risk of permanent damage.
+Early detection of eye problems gives a patient a choice of treatment options and reduces the risk of permanent damage.

 In order to evaluate the eyes thoroughly and detect any problems, the following tests are performed: